 - 'Floating dock' virtual home key option (Android soft keys also available)

-Huawei is also joining other makers in the shift to an elongated screen, adopting an 18:9 ratio for a far better one-handed fit, complete with boat-loads of resolution for the first time in the Mate series.
-Yep, the 10 Pro breaks out of the Mate 9's Full HD shackles, with a 2160x1080 resolution that looks great (if it sounds low on the vertical, it's because of the 18:9 ratio's slimness).
+Huawei has adopted th popular 18:9 aspect ratio for a far better one-handed fit, complete with boat-loads of resolution for the first time in the Mate series.
+Yep, the 10 Pro breaks out of the Mate 9's Full HD shackles, with a 2160 x 1080 resolution that looks great (if it sounds low on the vertical, it's because of the 18:9 ratio's slimness).

 It's refreshing to see the Huawei screen avoid gimmicks too: there's no edge-squeeze control like with HTC; there's no curved edges that are all too easily pressed by accident in this form factor.
 Instead the focus is on deep blacks and brightness, thanks to an OLED panel – which individually illuminates pixels for a stark black-to-white contrast – and HDR10 capabilities for high dynamic range display (at a purported 730-nits – not a measurement we can confirm, but it looks good to us).

 The one oddity of the Mate 10 Pro is the lack of any physical buttons to the front.
 Many have become so used to using a home key, or even gestures, that the removal of such a key feels initially odd.
 Huawei has attempted to tackle this with what it calls a "floating dock" key – a software version of a home key, which you can position anywhere around the screen to suit your needs.
 Press it to go back, press-and-hold to return to home screen, swipe it for an open apps display.
 Its execution isn't great and we've stuck to the usual trio of Android soft keys, which can be hidden by tapping a 'v' arrow to their side.